-Vyvanse should be taken in the morning with or without food.
-Afternoon doses should be avoided because of the potential for insomnia.
+Take VYVANSE by mouth in the morning with or without food; avoid afternoon doses because of the potential for insomnia.
 VYVANSE may be administered in one of the following ways:

 The recommended starting dose is 30 mg once daily in the morning in patients ages 6 and above.
-Dosage may be adjusted in increments of 10 mg or 20 mg at approximately weekly intervals up to maximum dose of 70 mg/day; Doses greater than 70 mg/day have not been studied.
+Dosage may be adjusted in increments of 10 mg or 20 mg at approximately weekly intervals up to maximum dose of 70 mg/day [see Clinical Studies (14.1)].

 Dosage for Treatment of Moderate to Severe BED in Adults